 Non-Surgical TMJ Dental Treatments

-Non-surgical treatments provide effective relief for most disorders by addressing the root causes without the need for invasive procedures.
+The non-surgical TMJ treatment in Phoenix provides effective relief for most disorders by addressing the root causes without the need for invasive procedures.
 These options focus on reducing pain, improving jaw alignment, and minimizing strain.
-They are ideal for patients with mild to moderate symptoms or as a first step before considering surgery.
 Common non-surgical dental TMJ treatments include:

 - Dental splints or mouthguards